Addressing The Concerns With Server Actions In Next 14

 Maybe now it looks more natural.
 An inline function was a good example during presentation, but obviously, it doesn’t really work in large apps.

-This was a special reply I got, and I don’t get why.
-In the Tweet, it’s said that juniors might think it’s completely valid to do this even in non-JS or non-protected environments.
+This was a special reply I got, and I don’t understand how.
+In the Tweet, it’s said that juniors might think that it’s completely valid to do this even in non-JavaScript or unprotected environments.
 My question is: “Do you think these juniors are really that blind?”
-Seriously, no one will copy/paste a snippet like this that already looks quite framework-specific and would probably throw a lot of type errors, lint errors, and/or syntax errors if simply just put into another language/framework blindly.
+Seriously, no one will copy and paste a snippet like this that already looks quite framework-specific and would probably throw a lot of type errors, lint errors, or syntax errors if simply just thrown into another language or framework blindly.

 Yeah.
 This one.
-Tell me which one looks more ugly in these two examples (they do the same thing btw)
+Tell me which one looks uglier in these two examples.
+They do the same thing by the way.

 The old way.